BlackAlph4ndr01D/Ecosystem-Map-Military-AI-zionist-israel/README.md

 It is a **counter‑archive** against propaganda, designed to highlight the ethical, political, and humanitarian consequences of military AI systems.
 By preserving these records, we ensure that the **voice of Palestine** is not silenced in the digital battlefield.

 ---

-## 📜 License
+## 📜 License   – Military AI Zionist Israel Documentation

-This repository is shared for **educational and activist purposes**.
+This repository is an open archive documenting the integration of Artificial Intelligence (AI) into Israel’s military systems.
 Feel free to fork, mirror, or clone to ensure resilience and distribution.

----
-# License – Military AI Zionist Israel Documentation

-This repository is an open archive documenting the integration of Artificial Intelligence (AI) into Israel’s military systems.
 It is shared for **educational, activist, and research purposes**.

 ---